Frequently Asked Questions

 The expression you get what you pay for definitely does not apply here!

-Dog training is an unregulated industry, so anyone can call themselves a dog trainer, with little or no experience, education, zero credentials and charge whatever exuberant rates they want, even offering lifetime guarantees.
-Consumers are paying this which has increased the current market rate overall.
+As referenced above regarding credentials.... dog training is an unregulated industry, so anyone can call themselves a dog trainer, and charge whatever exuberant rates they want, even offering lifetime guarantees and when consumers pay these fees, it increases the current market rate overall.

-We believe, as outlined in previous answers, when factoring in our knowledge, experience, credentials and overall investment of time and money, as well the costs of operating, that our rates are modest and fair.
+We believe, with our credentials and overall investment of time and money in education, as well the costs of operating, that our rates are modest and fair.

 Why can't I just give you my dog to train?